Assistant Professor, Department of Chemical and Environmental Engineering

-Dr. Annalisa Molini is an assistant professor in the Water and Environmental Engineering Program.
-Her research mainly focuses the connections between climate change and water resource availability, hydro-climatology, and the stochastic modeling of hydrological and environmental processes, as well as the study of extreme events such as severe droughts and flash floods.
+Dr. Annalisa Molini is an assistant professor in the Masdar Institute Department of Chemical and Water Engineering.
+Her research focuses mainly on the connections between climate change and water resources availability, hydro-climatology, and the stochastic modeling of hydrological and environmental processes, as well as the study of extreme events such as severe droughts and flash floods.

-Dr. Molini received her Master’s degree in Environmental Sciences from the University of Genova (Italy) with a major in Physics of Atmosphere and Oceanography, and her PhD in Methods for Environmental Monitoring from the University of Basilicata (Italy) with a research focus on the stochastic modeling of precipitation.
+She received her Master’s degree in Environmental Sciences from the University of Genova, Italy, with a major in Physics of Atmosphere and Oceanography, and her PhD in Methods for Environmental Monitoring from the University of Basilicata, Italy, with a research focused on the stochastic modeling of precipitation.

-Prior to joining Masdar Institute, she was a research associate at Duke University, in the Department of Civil and Environmental Engineering, with a joint appointment at the Nicholas School of the Environment, a visiting scholar at the Ralph M. Parsons Laboratory of the Massachusetts Institute of Technology (MIT) as part of the MIT Technology and Development Program, and data manager and analyst in the World Meteorological Organization (WMO) Field Inter-comparison of Rainfall Intensity Gauges, at the Italian Air-force Meteorological Center of Vigna di Valle, Rome, Italy.
+Prior to joining Masdar Institute, Dr. Molini was a research associate at Duke University’s Department of Civil and Environmental Engineering, with a joint appointment at the Nicholas School of the Environment; a visiting scholar at the Ralph M. Parsons Laboratory of the Massachusetts Institute of Technology (MIT), as part of the MIT Technology and Development Program; and Data Manager and Analyst in the World Meteorological Organization (WMO) Field Inter-Comparison of Rainfall Intensity Gauges, at the Italian Air-force Meteorological Center of Vigna di Valle, Rome, Italy.

 Advisor to current Masdar Institute students

 Dr. Molini’s research interests span a number of diverse areas at the interface between climate sciences and hydrology, including hydrometeorology, hydro-climatology and the stochastic modeling of hydrological and environmental processes under climate change and climate variability in general.
-A common trait of her research trajectory is represented by the search for a deeper understanding of the connections between climate dynamics and water resources availability through a multi-scale and multidisciplinary approach.
+A common thread in her research is the search for a deeper understanding of the connections between climate dynamics and water resource availability through a multi-scale and multidisciplinary approach.

 - Evolution of the Virtual Water Trade Network under Climate and Energy Constraints: Impact and Role of Arid Regions